ARRY7686/Shaxam/README.md

 ---
 ## Future Plans

-Let user add their own songs and help train the database.
+also Let the user get the audio from the device they are using

 ## 📌 Notes